PublicisSapient/accelerated-news/README.md

 6. We are using [React Query](https://react-query.tanstack.com/) to manage server state.
 You can find introductory videos on React Query [here](https://react-query.tanstack.com/videos).
+7. We have added token-based authentication to the application.
+   - Users can sign up by supplying some basic information.
+   - Once signed up, they can sign in using their credentials.
+If the credentials match, the server returns a unique access token to the front-end.
+   - The front-end saves the access token in localStorage and returns it to the server in every HTTP request.
+The server uses this token to identify the user making the request.
+   - When the user signs out, the access token is deleted from localStorage.
+8. Authenticated users can add, update or delete news headlines on the Manage Headlines page.
+Access to this page is granted only to authenticated users.
+   This is implemented using a `PrivateRoute` component, which extends react router's `Route` component.

 ## Getting Started